drhelius/Gearboy/README.md

 - You need Netbeans 7.3 or later.
 - Install Xcode for the compiler to be available on the command line.
 - Install the [Qt 4 SDK for Mac OS](http://qt-project.org/downloads).
-- Add <code>qmake</code> to the PATH (You can find qmake in the bin directory where you have Qt SDK installed).
 - Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.
 - Open the Gearboy Netbeans project and build.
 The project will use <code>clang</code>.
 - Alternatively, you can use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.